slimtoolkit/slim/README.md

 ## USAGE

-`./docker-slim <IMAGE_ID_OR_NAME> [rm-artifacts | image-info-only]`
+`./docker-slim COMMAND(info|build) <IMAGE_ID_OR_NAME> [rm-artifacts | image-info-only]`

-Example: `./docker-slim 6f74095b68c9`
+Example: `./docker-slim build 6f74095b68c9`

-By default, `docker-slim` doesn't remove the artifacts it generates.
-To remove them set the `rm-artifacts` flag.
+By default, `docker-slim build` doesn't remove the artifacts it generates.
+To remove them set the `remove-file-artifacts` flag.

-Example: `./docker-slim 6f74095b68c9 rm-artifacts`

-To generate a Dockerfile for your "fat" image without creating a new "slim" image set the `image-info-only` flag.
+To generate a Dockerfile for your "fat" image without creating a new "slim" image use the `info` command.

-Example: `./docker-slim 6f74095b68c9 image-info-only`
+Example: `./docker-slim info 6f74095b68c9`

 ## DEMO STEPS